Understanding the bottom-up solution to the longest palindromic substring problem

 The bottom up solution

 We solve the longest palindromic substring problem by first determining, for every pair of indices (i, j), whether the substring s[i...j] is a palindrome.
 We then scan these results to find the longest range that is a palindrome.
+If the input string is empty, its longest palindromic substring has length 0, and we handle this as a base case before any table allocation.
 To check whether a substring of a string s is a palindrome or not, we create a 2D boolean array isPalindrome of dimensions n × n, where isPalindrome[i][j] stores whether the substring from index i to j in the string s is a palindrome.
 It is initialized with all false values.

 Liking the course?
 Check our discounted plans to continue learning.